Building Site Accident Claims *

 - Crushing injuries due to collapsed structures or buildings,

-If you have suffered from any of the personal injuries * mentioned or any form of workplace accident * it is advisable that you speak with a solicitor as soon as possible if you have decided to pursue a claim.
+If you have suffered from any of the personal injuries * mentioned.
+Or even , any form of workplace accident * it is advisable that you speak with a solicitor as soon as possible .
+Tell us about your case .

 Making a Claim

 If you find yourself in a situation where you suffer an injury on a building site and have decided to pursue legal action, it is important to follow a set of recommended guidelines firstly for your own safety and secondly to ensure the claims process runs as smoothly as possible for you.

 The biggest priority is your own health and safety.
 Get treated and examined by a medical practitioner as soon as possible.
 Any contact information of emergency services workers present at the building site should be obtained.

 It is critical to report the accident to the manager or foreman working on site.
 It doesn’t matter how small you think the accident may be.
 By law, building site accidents * are required to be reported if the person is injured and can’t perform their daily work tasks for more than three days.
 Make sure to fill out an Accident Report Form.
 This can be used in reference to any medical examination and will also prevent any similar accidents that could happen in the future.